 If you are prone to gout, you must avoid consuming it as it contains purines that break down to uric acid, leading to inflammation or pain.

 It is made by extracting protein from yellow peas.
 After cleaning and dehulling, the protein is separated from the carbohydrate, creating either a protein isolate or a protein concentrate.

 Why is pea protein popular?

-Pea Protein is the perfect complete protein for vegan, non-GMO, gluten-free, and hypoallergenic diets.
-It means it contains all 9 essential amino acids that your body can’t make on its own.
+Pea Protein is perfect for vegan, non-GMO, gluten-free, and hypoallergenic diets.
+It contains all 9 essential amino acids your body can’t make alone.

 How does pea protein compare?

-When comparing calories, carbs, protein, and fat, pea protein is identical to whey.
-It even contains branched-chain amino acids (BCAAs) and 3 times the amount of arginine, which aid in forming muscles.
+Pea protein is identical to whey when comparing calories, carbs, protein, and fat.
+It even contains branched-chain amino acids (BCAAs) and 3 times the amount of arginine, which aids in forming muscles.

 Why is pea protein healthy?

 Pea protein has been found to build muscle mass as effectively as whey protein.
 It also keeps you full and improves your cardiovascular health.